EloiSanchez/SCom1/README.md

 This code was made for the subject **Complex Systems** of the **Computational Modelling** master in 2021.

 ## What does it do
 This code simulates the evolution of different communities of populations with different addaptability to an environmental cycle.
-The equations and models used where taken from *[Hiroaki Daido, J Theor Biol (2002) __217__ 425-442](https://doi.org/10.1006/jtbi.2002.3050)*.
+The equations and models used were taken from *[Hiroaki Daido, J Theor Biol (2002) __217__ 425-442](https://doi.org/10.1006/jtbi.2002.3050)*.

 ## Aims
 1. Numerically reproduce the behaviour found analytically in **Section 3** of the article regarding the dynamics of two species.